hbeni/wesnothBoardGame/README.md

 Recruit your army, conquer villages for income on the hextiled map and let your units fight!
 Place your units strategically on terrain providing good defence.

 We tried to keep it simple and to the core gameplay, so it will actally be fun without tracking all the stats.
-The only thing to track is your gold and each units hitpoints.
+The only thing to track is your gold and each units hitpoints using simple clips and markers.

 ![Time to battle](Bildquellen/playing.jpg)